SourceDay raises $12.5 million for AI that predicts on-time delivery risk

 Logistics and supply chain analytics startup SourceDay today announced that it raised $12.5 million in venture capital financing.
-The bulk of the tranche will be put toward SoureDay’s go-to-market strategy, according to CEO Tom Kieley, and toward helping customers mitigate supply chain risk during the COVID-19 pandemic.
+The bulk of the tranche will be put toward SourceDay’s go-to-market strategy, according to CEO Tom Kieley, and toward helping customers mitigate supply chain risk during the COVID-19 pandemic.
 To this end, SourceDay is offering its product for free for 90 days to manufacturers who might benefit from its automation capabilities.

 “The hardships supply chains are feeling right now aren’t new challenges, but they’re magnified by the intensity of the COVID-19 crisis,” Kieley told VentureBeat via email.
 “Organizations that already embraced digital transformation will be the most resilient … On a normal day, this modernization reduces risk associated with lost revenue, inflated inventories and more.
 In times like these, it can be the difference between staying open and shutting doors.”